NasaTigyr/dotfiles/README.md

     yp - copies into the "+y (from the pc clipboard) pp - pastes into the "+y (from the pc clipboard)

+It uses: xsel for the pasting, so it's important to have it installed before hand or run the script.

+Tmux custom keymaps:
+    y - copy text from te visual mode(also enter works)

 Lean how to use ffmpeg, This command will start recording:

 ffmpeg \